 Moneyfarm vs Nutmeg - minimum investment

 Moneyfarm and Nutmeg match up in terms of the minimum investment needed to open an account, with both requiring at least £500 for its ISAs, GIAs and SIPPs.
-The point of difference is with the JISA and LISA - neither of which Moneyfarm offers at the moment, although it has a JISA "coming soon" - which require only £100 minimum investment with Nutmeg.
+The point of difference is with the JISA and LISA (which Moneyfarm doesn't currently offer), which require only £100 minimum investment with Nutmeg.

 Moneyfarm vs Nutmeg - fees